Shayan-Akhavan/pybootnet/README.md

 # pybootnet
-Bootstrapping data and visualizing networks comparing between other communities in python
+Bootstrapping data and visualizing undirected networks.
+Observing differences between between other communities from their correlations.